kalamuna/kalastatic/test/fixtures/layouts/src/index.html.md

 ---
-title: Jade
+title: Home
 layout: layouts/default.jade
 ---
-This is an article.
+# Welcome

+This is the homepage.
+This is using the Default layout.